VCityTeam/UD-SV/Install.md

     `psql bozo` and `bozo=# select count(*) from lyon;`

-### Add bounding box data to database (JGA specific) FIXME VJA: you might need to be in venv to do this (i.e. you might need to do the install http server part before this one)
+### Add bounding box data to database (JGA specific).
+You need to be in venv to do this
 JGA specific quad-tree based display uses a hierarchy of bounding boxes.
 It seems to use the same configuration file as flask (see below).
  * Extract the domain size from db with `bozo=# select ST_extent(geom) from lyon;`